Norwich - Norfolk Garden CentreDaniels RoadNorwichNorfolkNR4 6QP

 Home visit service

-- One of the must see features of Notcutts in Norwich is our 200 seater restaurant.
-Famous for homemade scones and cakes, as well as freshly cooked Chef’s Specials, there’s something for everyone, no matter what time of day you visit.
+- Norwich is currently undergoing an exciting refurbishment with a planned re-opening in the autumn and as a result we are operating out of a temporary restaurant with a limited menu and a reduced number of seats.
+Famous for homemade scones and cakes, as well as freshly cooked Chef’s Specials, there’s still something for everyone, no matter what time of day you visit.

-We pride ourselves on our family friendly environment with a child’s activity area; boast a large outdoor seating area as well as great disabled accessibility.
+We have managed to maintain a large outdoor seating area as well as great disabled accessibility.

-We source our ingredients ethically from local suppliers where possible and promote traditional home cooked fayre.
-We are particularly proud to have won a Silver ‘Eggsellence Award’ from the British Hen Welfare Trust for using only British free range eggs in all our home baked food.
+We continue to source our ingredients ethically from local suppliers where possible and promote traditional home cooked fayre.
+We are particularly proud to have won a Silver ‘Eggsellence Award’from the British Hen Welfare Trust for using only British free range eggs in all our home baked food.

-Why not stop by in the morning and enjoy two cooked breakfasts for just £6!
+Why not stop by in the morning and enjoy our famous Works Breakfast or two Gardeners Platter cooked breakfasts for just £10!
 (Available until 11.30am).